 In 1968, our nation faced a bloody Vietnam War, campus protests against it, urban riots, rising crime, and rising inflation.
 Republican Nixon played on this issue of dissatisfaction with how things were and beat Johnson’s Vice President, a liberal from Minnesota Hubert Humphrey (interestingly enough, he had been mayor of Minneapolis, the author of the 1948 Democratic civil rights platform, and then a U.S. Senator).
 A third-party candidate was segregationist Alabama governor George Wallace who carried a few Deep South states like Mississippi based on his being even tougher than Nixon on protesters.
 So the issues of dissatisfaction helped the minority Republican Party; but Democrats were still the dominant party, as they kept control of Congress until 1980.

 In 1972, Democrats moved left (liberal), and nominated liberal anti-war Senator George McGovern.
 He pledged to end the war immediately, and said he would “crawl to Hanoi” (capital of communist North Vietnam) to bring our POWs home.
 He wanted to slash defense spending and condemned our more authoritarian allies.
 The Republicans called him the Triple A candidate- in favor of acid, amnesty (for Vietnam draft evaders who had fled to Canada), and abortion.
 Even the AFL-CIO labor union for the first time in their history refused to endorse the Democrat, since their leader was very anti-communist.
 Nixon won re-election in a 60% landslide.
 The minority party won because the majority had picked a weak candidate who was too liberal.
-(Trump unsuccessfully tried to combine these two elections, being a tough law-and-order candidate, and blasting Democratic mayors who wished to de-fund the police.)
+(Trump in 2020 unsuccessfully tried to combine these two elections, being a tough law-and-order candidate, and blasting Democratic mayors who wished to de-fund the police.)

 In 1976, more centrist Jimmy Carter reunited his Democratic party and beat Jerry Ford.
 His running mate was Minnesota Senator, liberal Walter Mondale, so this was a nice balanced ticket with Carter being a southerner and centrist.
 Indeed, not only did Carter win the more liberal northern states, but he also won all except one of the southern states.
 There was also some dissatisfaction with Ford’s pardon of Nixon, and with a weak economy (Carter called it the misery index, which added the inflation and unemployment rate).